-Classify text into custom categories using AI zero-shot classification.
-No training data needed — define your own labels and let the AI categorize your text.
-100% browser-based and private.
+Classify text into your own categories with AI zero-shot classification.
+No training data needed — define labels and let the AI sort your text.

 Recent Classifications